DBSAdvancedWeb/ECommerceApp/docs/mvc/1_creating_mvc.md

-# Creating MVC Web Applications
+# MVC 1: Creating MVC Web Applications

 ASP.NET Core MVC Website that will have its own local DB and setup for Authentication. .Net Core provides a lot of handy setups out of the box using its cli or via Visual Studio.

+## Prerequisites:

+Basic understanding of C#, ASP.NET Core.

 ## Help Info